 Although it may sound daunting, rebuilding an engine-any automotive engine-is not out of your reach, even though you may only consider yourself an enthusiast or weekend mechanic.

+With the proper tools, a suitable work area, and most important the right information, you can do it, and How to Rebuild Any Automotive Engine, by Barry Kluczyk will guide you through each step of the process, from start to finish.
 This book, or engine rebuild guide, delves into each job with clear details and hundreds of photos that provide vital information so you, the do-it-yourselfer, can rebuild your own engine.
 One that will run reliably and strong for many years.

 This manual, packed with over 400 photos and detailed text and captions, can turn you into an engine builder.
 One who can rebuild almost any engine, whether a foreign or domestic powerplant, a cam-in-block V8 or an OHC (overhead cam) motor.

 Rebuilding Any Automotive Engine by Barry Kluczyk, is your ticket to properly and successfully rebuilding your vehicle's engine in the comfort of your home workshop.